spaceexpanse/libspex/README.md

 ### Prerequisites

-`libxayagame` has a couple of dependencies which need to be installed for the configuration and/or build to be successful:
+`libxgame` has a couple of dependencies which need to be installed for the configuration and/or build to be successful:

 - [`libjsoncpp`](https://github.com/open-source-parsers/jsoncpp):